Polish morphology: Personal pronouns

 Polite 2nd person forms: pan (plural panowie) and pani (plural panie) are declined like those nouns.
 The mixed-sex form państwo (which can also be used as a noun to refer to a mixed-sex group or couple) is masculine personal plural, but declines like the neuter noun państwo ("state, country") except that the accusative is państwa (like the genitive) and the locative państwu.

 Reflexive pronouns

 The declension of się is shown below.
-The form "siebie" is used when the pronouns is disconnected from the verb.
+The form "siebie" is used when the pronoun is disconnected from the verb.

 Possessive pronouns

 Possessive pronouns such as mój, twój, nasz, wasz are declined like adjectives (moja, moje etc.), as are swój and pański.
 The third-person forms jego, jej and ich are invariant, as are other forms identical to genitives (pana etc.)

 Demonstrative pronouns

 The demonstrative pronouns ten (this) and tamten (that) are declined in a manner similar to adjectives.
 Their declensions are shown below.